 After, I added the Nutella knock-off, strained the mixture through a fine-mesh sieve to ensure a smooth finished ice cream, chilled it over an ice bath, and transferred the mixture to a refrigerator.
 Once completely chilled, I froze the completed base using my Kitchen Aid ice cream maker attachment.

 The end result is a very creamy ice cream that isn’t nauseating like Cold Stone and has the perfect amount of hazelnut flavor.

 - 8 egg yolks

-- 1 cup of hazelnuts to infuse the milk – skins removed and coarsely ground
+- 1 ¼ cup hazelnuts ( skins removed and coarsely ground)

-Process the base in an ice cream maker according to the manufacturer’s directions.
-Fold reserved ground hazelnuts into the ice cream.
+- Process the base in an ice cream maker according to the manufacturer’s directions.
+Fold remaining ¼ cup ground hazelnuts into the ice cream.
 Pack the ice cream in storage containers and freeze for several hours before serving to harden.